hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Set attributes for an existing CDN container by specifying their values.
-The allowed attributes that can be set are:
+The attributes you can set are:

 * `X-Ttl`
 * `X-Cdn-Uri`
 * `X-Cdn-Enabled`
 * `X-Log-Retention`.

-Optionally, you can specify an availability zone.
+Optionally, specify an availability zone.

 ###Examples
 Set the attribute 'X-Ttl' to 900: